Lazy Loading Images: Complete Beginner Guide

 Lazy Loading the Largest Image

 The main hero image often determines LCP.
-Lazy loading it delays rendering and worsens performance metrics.
+Applying loading="lazy" to it delays rendering and directly worsens the most important Core Web Vitals metric on the page.

 Missing Width and Height Attributes